-1. Introduction
+1 Introduction

 There is a strong inverse relationship between Iceland's and the Azores' monthly mean sea level pressure (most significant in winter) in the North Atlantic (NA), which is called the North Atlantic Oscillation (NAO) (Walker, 1924).
 Studies have shown that the NAO has a significant impact on climate change in the Northern Hemisphere, including the significant impact on temperature and precipitation in Europe and the NA (Trigo et al., 2002).
-Because of the internal atmospheric dynamic process, the NAO is closely related to the location and intensity of storm track in the NA (Rivière and Orlanski, 2007).
-In addition, the NAO not only impacts the atmospheric field, but also the oceanic field through air-sea interactions, such as the sea surface temperature (SST) in the NA.
+Because of the internal atmospheric dynamic process, the NAO is closely related to the location and intensity of the storm track in the NA (Rivière and Orlanski, 2007).
+In addition, the NAO impacts not only the atmospheric field but also the oceanic field through airsea interactions, such as the sea surface temperature (SST) in the NA.

-35 The influence of the atmospheric anomalies on SST is mainly reflected in the change of sea surface heat flux driven by the change of local wind stress in the NA (Chen et al., 2015; Han et al., 2016), and this mechanism mainly occurs on the interannual scale (Eden and Jung, 2001).
-Many studies have pointed out that the tripolar pattern of the SST anomalies in the NA was driven by turbulent heat flux anomalies (sensible and latent heat fluxes, SHF and LHF) associated with the NAO (Cayan, 1992; Marshall and Gareth, 2003; Visbeck et al., 2003; Deser et al., 2010).
-During the positive phase

-- 40 of the NAO, the westerly winds in the subpolar NA and the northeast trade winds in the tropical NA are strengthened, which causes the increased turbulent heat flux from the ocean to the atmosphere, while in the middle latitudes of the NA wind speeds are weakened, which causes the reduced turbulent heat flux out of the ocean (Zhou et al., 2006, Deser et al., 2010).
-After the positive phase of the NAO, some studies based on models suggest that, the Atlantic meridional overturning circulation (AMOC) is intensified, and the strengthened meridional heat transport associated with enhanced - 45 AMOC leads to broad scale SST warming (Sun et al., 2015, Delworth et al., 2017).
-Compared with other seasons, this phenomenon is more obvious in winter (Flatau et al., 2003; Bellucci et al., 2006), and probably occurs on the interdecadal and multidecadal scales (Eden and Jung, 2001, Gastineau et al., 2012).
-It should be noted that because there is a lack of long-time AMOC observations and the AMOC plays a more active influence on the change of SST on the long timescale (interdecadal and multidecadal scales), observational studies have not successfully linked the SST changes to the AMOC - 50 variability (Buckley and Marshall 2016).
+The influence of the atmospheric anomalies on SST is mainly reflected in the change of sea surface heat flux driven by the change of local wind stress in the NA (Chen et al., 2015; Han et al., 2016), and this mechanism mainly occurs on an interannual scale (Eden and Jung, 2001).
+Many studies have pointed out that the tripolar pattern of the SST anomalies in the NA was driven by turbulent heat flux anomalies (sensible and latent heat fluxes: SHF and LHF, respectively) associated with the NAO (Cayan, 1992; Marshall, 2003; Visbeck et al., 2003; Deser et al., 2010).
+During the positive phase of the NAO, the westerly winds in the subpolar NA and the northeast trade winds in the tropical NA are strengthened, which causes the increased turbulent heat flux from the ocean to the atmosphere, while at the middle latitudes of the NA wind speeds are weakened, which causes the reduced turbulent heat flux out of the ocean (Zhou et al., 2006; Deser et al., 2010).
+Some studies based on models suggest that, after the positive phase of the NAO, the Atlantic meridional overturning circulation (AMOC) is intensified, and the strengthened meridional heat transport associated with enhanced AMOC leads to broad-scale SST warming (Sun et al., 2015; Delworth et al., 2017).
+Compared with other seasons, this phenomenon is more obvious in winter (Flatau et al., 2003; Bellucci and Richards, 2006), and it probably occurs on interdecadal and multidecadal scales (Eden and Jung, 2001; Gastineau et al., 2012).
+It should be noted that, because there is a lack of long-term AMOC observations and the AMOC plays a more active influence on the change of SST on a long timescale (interdecadal and multidecadal scales), observational studies have not successfully linked the SST changes to the AMOC variability (Buckley and Marshall, 2016).
 In addition, SST anomalies also have feedbacks on the atmosphere, and the dominant heat flux forcing to the NAO is associated with the later summer horseshoe SST forcing (Wen et al., 2005).
-Furthermore, temperature anomalies of deeper seawater can also generate heat flux forcing to the atmosphere on the long timescales (Yulaeva et al., 2001; Sutton and Mathieu, 2002).
+Furthermore, temperature anomalies of deeper seawater can also generate heat flux forcing to the atmosphere on long timescales (Yulaeva et al., 2001; Sutton and Mathieu, 2002).